Malinau Regency: Geography

 Malinau borders Nunukan Regency in the north, Tana Tidung, Bulungan, and Berau regencies in the east, East Kutai, Kutai Kartanegara, and West Kutai regencies in the south, and the Malaysian state of Sabah in the west.
-From its 40,088.38 square kilometers of area, Kayan Mentarang National Park consist of 24.88% of total regency's area.
-Other than that, other 16.97% of the regency is protected forest, and 49.69% is production forest.
-Topography in Malinau varies between altitude of 0 to 2,000 metres above sea level with slope between 0% to 40%.
-Human settlement and ricefields are mostly found between region with slope of 3% to 15%.
-The regency is considered located on relatively high altitude compared to its neighbouring regions.
+From its 38,973.56 square kilometres of area, Kayan Mentarang National Park consists of 24.88% of the total area of the regency.
+Other than that, another 16.97% of the regency is protected forest, and 49.69% is production forest.
+Altitude in Malinau varies between altitude of 0 to 2,000 metres above sea level with slope between 0% to 40%.
+Human settlement and ricefields are mostly found across the regency with a gradient of 3% to 15%.
+The regency is considered located at a relatively high altitude compared to its neighbouring regions.

 Soil composition in the region is mostly ultisol, inceptisol, entisol, and podzol and most of them are of old formation.
 The majority of soil composition in the region is considered infertile and unsuitable for large-scale farming.
-However, there is also significant area dominated by alluvium soil which is mostly found in lower altitudes between 15 and 25 metres above sea level.
+However, there is also a significant area dominated by alluvium soil which is mostly found at lower altitudes between 15 and 25 metres above sea level.